David Bindman

-David Bindman (born 1940) is emeritus Durning-Lawrence professor of the history of art at University College London and has been a research fellow at the Hutchins Center for African & African American Research (formerly W. E. B. Du Bois Research Institute) at Harvard University since 2010.
+David Bindman (12 September 1940 – 2025) was an English academic of art who was emeritus Durning-Lawrence professor of the history of art at University College London, and was a research fellow at the Hutchins Center for African & African American Research (formerly W. E. B. Du Bois Research Institute) at Harvard University from 2006.
+Bindman died in 2025, at the age of 84.
+He was the brother of human rights lawyer Geoffrey Bindman.

 Early life

-David Bindman was born in 1940.
+David Bindman was born on 12 September 1940.
 He was educated at Oxford University, Harvard University and the Courtauld Institute of Art, London.

 Career

-Bindman is emeritus professor of the history of art at University College London.
+Bindman was emeritus professor of the history of art at University College London.
 In 2015, a festschrift was published in his honour by UCL Press, titled Burning Bright.